slash3b/slash3b.github.io/content/posts/2021-09-04-go-patterns.markdown

 ---
 layout: post
 date: 2021-09-04
-title: "All sizes of go patterns"
+title: "Golang channel tricks and patterns"
 ---

 Concurrency is the composition of independently executing computations.